 Smart Customer Acquisition Helps You Grow Better

 Customer acquisition is the lifeblood of any company, small or large.
 That means you can’t quite afford — no matter the cost — to give up on marketing to new customers.
-But research has shown that the key to growth lies not with your marketing or sales team but your customer service team, and your customers themselves.
+But research has shown that the key to growth lies not with your marketing or sales team but with your customer service team, and your customers themselves.

 Customer acquisition is all about acquiring the right customers that stick around — and help you acquire more.
 Instead of visualising customer acquisition as a one-way funnel, start picturing your customer acquisition and retention methods as a flywheel: Always work to bring new customers on-board, but don’t forget about them once they’re onboard.
 Equip them to succeed, and they’ll go to perpetuate value for you.